beatobongco/DFN-Base/README.md

 `proxy_pass` is where you set what `listen 80` will show.
 In this case, we want it to be our web app.

-### Notes on fig
+### Notes on docker-compose

-`fig up` basically runs your instructions in your `fig.yml` file i.e. creates the instances, volumes, command, workdir
+`docker-compose up` basically runs your instructions in your `docker-compose.yml` file i.e. creates the instances, volumes, command, workdir

-`fig stop && start` - use this when the contents of your volumes are updated i.e. when using gunicorn and you updated your flask app
+`docker-compose stop && start` - use this when the contents of your volumes are updated i.e. when using gunicorn and you updated your flask app

-`fig -f yourfig.yml` - run different fig.yml files
+`docker-compose -f yourdocker-compose.yml` - run different docker-compose.yml files